ryedin/site/_reference/cli-config-files.md

 ### `~/.convox/rack`

 This file contains the organization and name of the active Rack.
+Its contents are used as if passed to the `--rack` flag for Convox commands.

+It can be overridden by the [`RACK` environment variable](http://localhost/docs/cli-environment-variables/#rack) or with the `--rack` flag.

-This is how `convox rack` determines which Rack you want to know about:
+Under the hood, this file is how `convox rack` determines which Rack you want to know about:

 ```
 $ cat ~/.convox/rack